Perfect Summertime Romance

 Some might say being at the top of the social pile in Dodge Run wasn’t saying a whole lot.
 I’d have to agree.
 But I didn’t have anything else to go on, so I went on that.
 It was sort of like driving on fumes.

-As a kid, I’d stayed away because I had a brain in my head and a reputation to uphold.
+As a kid, I’d stayed away from him because I had a brain in my head and a reputation to uphold.
 There were warnings about the Dante boys, big bad warnings.

 “Nothing but trouble, those Dante boys,” Mother told me when I was eleven.
 “You stay away.”